Too hot to cook? Here are 14 easy, no cook meals that don’t require a stovetop or oven. Great for sweltering days!

 Tomatoes and cucumber come together with a garlicky lemon dressing, and a dotting of vegan feta.
 Use your own homemade vegan feta cheese, use store-bought, or replace it with avocado!

-This vegetable-packed picnic sandwich was inspired by a favorite of mine from my local Co-op.
+This fresh & crisp vegetable sandwich was inspired by a favorite of mine from my local Co-op.
 It’s filled with red bell peppers, thin slices of onion, and spinach.

 But what really sets it off is the spreadable jalapeño cashew cheese inside.